MrQR-me/docs/Form_Submitting.md

 All methods will direct you web browser to the Items landing page.

-All MrQR items are protected and access to the infomation and forms can only be gained once a user have Accepted an invitaion to a Site or has a Access Request Approve.
+All MrQR items are protected and access to the infomation and forms can only be gained once a user has Accepted an invitaion to a Site or has a Access Request Approve.

 ## MrQR code